mahmoudimus/ac/docs/public/guides/confluence-gardener-tutorial.md

 1. Click a light blue name, like the __Welcome to the Confluence Demonstration Space__ page name.
     You should see the menu snap open to display the page children:
     <img src="../assets/images/confluence-gardener-1.png" width="80%" style="border:1px solid #999;margin-top:10px;" />
     Blue pages have children, whereas grey pages have no child pages underneath.
+You can also use your mouse to zoom in and out – just scroll your trackball up and down.

 As you explore your Gardener add-on, you might notice that you're not able to actually remove pages.
 Let's fix that in the next step.